Download to continue reading

 This confusion around non-product computer system requirements has created a significant barrier for both the FDA and for life sciences companies to embrace new technologies like cloud, artificial intelligence, or automated testing, that can help drive innovation and deliver improved safety and quality.
 Non-product software is defined as any software that is not directly used in a medical device, medical device as a service, or end-product (i.e., QMS, ERP, LIMS, LMS, and eDMS applications as well as software tools).
 It includes all the software used in manufacturing, operations, and quality system activities, which would follow the 21 CFR Part 820.70(i) guidance.
 The goal of this white paper is to dispel the ingrained beliefs that on-premise systems are safer, and help regulated companies understand the inherent benefit and decreased burden of risk with today’s cloud systems.

 To continue reading, "Regulatory Risk Reduction in the Cloud: Why Cloud Systems Are Safer Than On-Premise Systems," download the complete white paper.

-Vice President of Cloud Compliance David is an accomplished life science regulatory and IS compliance professional with extensive hands-on and leadership experience in the pharmaceutical, medical device, biotech and blood management industries, specifically in the fields of computer systems validation, risk management, quality assurance, software development, product life cycle management, and compliance roadmap development.
+Vice President of Cloud Compliance David is an accomplished life sciences regulatory and IS compliance professional with more than 25 years of experience in the pharma, medical device, biotech, and blood management industries, specifically in the fields of computer systems validation, risk management, quality assurance, software development, product life cycle management, and compliance roadmap development.